devAnkitGupta/rolling_images/README.md

-A package to show your work portfolio/products catalogue with rolling images
+A package to exhibit your work portfolio/products catalogue with rolling images.

 ## Getting started
 ## Usage